-- (I) The auditor or audit firm establishes policies or procedures that: - (i) Apply adequate provision on confidentiality and professional secrecy in relation to all information and documents to which the auditor or audit firm has access when carrying out an engagement; and - (ii) Ensure that the auditor or audit firm complies with applicable legal and regulatory requirements relating to the confidentiality of information received in the course of the engagement. - 34R-2 Before accepting or continuing an audit engagement of a public interest entity the auditor or audit firm assesses: - (i) Whether the auditor or audit firm complies with the audit fees and the prohibition of the provision of non-audit services requirements in IAASA's Ethical Standard; - (ii) Whether the conditions for the duration of the audit engagement in accordance with the Audit Regulation^{4k} are complied with; and - (iii) Without prejudice to Irish anti-money laundering requirements, the integrity of the members of the supervisory, administrative and management bodies of the public interest entity. - 34D-3.
-When complying with the requirements set out in paragraphs 19D-1, 21D-1, 34D-1, 34R-2, 35D-1, 56D-1 and 58D-1(d)(ii) the auditor or audit firm shall: - (a) Take into consideration the scale and complexity of the auditor or audit firm's activities; and - (b) Be able to demonstrate to the competent authority that the policies and procedures designed to achieve compliance with these requirements are appropriate given the scale and complexity of the auditor's or audit firm's activities.
+- (I) The firm establishes policies or procedures that: - Apply adequate provision on confidentiality and professional secrecy in relation to all information and documents to which the firm has access when carrying out an engagement; and - (ii) Ensure that the firm complies with applicable legal and regulatory requirements relating to the confidentiality of information received in the course of the engagement.

+34R-2 Before accepting or continuing an audit engagement of a public interest entity the firm assesses:

+- Whether the firm complies with the audit fees and the prohibition of the provision of non-audit services requirements in IAASA's Ethical Standard; - (ii) Whether the conditions for the duration of the audit engagement in accordance with the Audit Regulation4k are complied with; and - (iii) Without prejudice to Irish anti-money laundering requirements, the integrity of the members of the supervisory, administrative and management bodies of the public interest entity. - 34D-3.
+When complying with the requirements set out in paragraphs 19D-1, 21D-1, 34D-1, 34R-2, 35D-1, 56D-1 and 58D-1(d)(ii) the firm shall: - (a) Take into consideration the scale and complexity of the firm's activities; and - (b) Be able to demonstrate to the competent authority that the firm's policies and procedures designed to achieve compliance with the applicable requirements of this ISQM (Ireland) are appropriate given the scale and complexity of the firm's activities.